-A great time to be in front of the Golden Roof with a Glühwein is around 17:30 when trumpet players appear on its balcony to play traditional Austrian Christmas songs.
+A great time to be in front of the Golden Roof with a Glühwein is around 17:30 when trumpet players appear on the balcony to play traditional Austrian Christmas songs.
 The best place to watch and listen to the music is from the elevated viewing platform behind the tree and stalls directly in front of the Golden Roof.

 Watch out for the Father Christmas/Santa Claus with his beautiful old street organ at the Innsbruck Christmas market.
 He is very generous when it comes to giving out biscuits and sweets to his small fans.
 He even hides some gifts in the basket under his organ.
 Simply drop a few cents into his tin.

 Of all the Christmas markets in Innsbruck, the old town market is where we normally have something to snack on.
 My favourite is the sweet Kiachl (deep-fried dough with a place for a filling in the middle), while C likes the savoury one with Sauerkraut.
 M enjoys the strawberries dipped in chocolate and we all can’t get enough of the sugar-coated nuts.